vulogov/rust_dynamic/README.md

 * None
 * NODATA
 * Error
+* Metrics as a Vector of TIMESTAMP->F64 samples

 Dynamic values are wrapped and stored inside a Value structure and could be cast-able back into original Rust value.